 Owners corporations and community associations can use this alternative signing method to execute land dealings and by-laws, but must comply with requirements for electronic signing under the Conveyancing Rules (COVID-19 Pandemic) Amendment (Version 2) - September 2020.

 Please see the following publications for more information about electronic signing requirements:

 - Conveyancing Rules – (COVID-19 Pandemic) Amendment (Version 2) - September 2020

 - Guidance Note: executing NSW paper land dealings during COVID-19 restrictions

 - Guidance Note: executing NSW plans during COVID-19 restrictions

-These are temporary measures.
-Temporary electronic signing and witnessing provisions for land dealings apply until 23 October 2020, unless repealed earlier (see Note 1, Conveyancing Rules – (COVID-19 Pandemic) Amendment – April 2020).
+- Temporary electronic signing and witnessing provisions for land dealings and plans apply until 31 March 20201, unless repealed earlier (see Conveyancing Rules – (COVID-19 Pandemic) Amendment (Version 2) – September 2020).

 - Temporary strata and community legislative amendments, allowing specified persons to sign documents rather than affixing the common seal, apply until 13 May 2021, unless repealed earlier (see Strata Schemes Management Amendment (COVID-19) Regulation (No 2) 2020 and Community Land Management Amendment (COVID-19) Regulation (No 2) 2020).